Economic Data Scheduled For Monday - Benzinga

-- Federal Reserve Bank of Atlanta President Raphael Bostic is set to speak at 8:45 a.m.
+- The Empire State manufacturing index for May is scheduled for release at 8:30 a.m.
 ET.
+The Empire State index fell sharply in March to negative 11.8, but then surged to 24.6 in April.
+Analysts are now expecting a reading of 15.0 for May.

-- Data on wholesale inventories for March will be released at 10:00 a.m.
+- New York Fed President John Williams is set to speak at 8:55 a.m.
 ET.
-Analysts expect wholesale inventories rising 2.3% in March.

 Check out our premarket coverage here